Plaisir Bahamboula

 Plaisir Moyo Bahamboula (born 8 January 1991) is a French former professional footballer who played as a midfielder.
-He is now a musical artist, and his stage name is OhPlai.
+He is now a musical artist and social media influencer, and his stage name is OhPlai.

 Club career

 Bahamboula played for US Grigny, Linas-Montlhéry, and Sochaux in his youth career.
 He would go on to play 34 games and score 3 goals for the B team of Sochaux from 2008 to 2011.
 He would then successively play for Royal Antwerp, Viry-Châtillon, MyPa, Slavia Sofia, and Viry-Châtillon again from 2011 to 2015, making sporadic appearances along the way.

 In January 2016, Bahamboula signed for Sénart-Moissy.
 In the second half of the 2015–16 season, he would make a total of 3 appearances.
 He would decide to retire at the end of the season.

 International career

 Born in France, Bahamboula was of Congolese descent.
 He was a youth player for France at U19 level.
 He was part of the same generation of footballers as Alexandre Lacazette and Clément Grenier.
 Bahamboula made only 3 appearances and scored 1 goal for the team.